AJDescole/AzranEngine/README.md

 - Because the TMX format does not handle spritesheets with dynamic sizes, we cannot use it as the main map format.
 - So, a room maker will be needed earlier that planned.
 It will most likely be the same as the users' one.

+### 2018-05-15

+Rebuilt the MovieClipFactory as a whole item system.
+- Library is a dictionnary of graphical symbols using raw materials
+- Material is an abstract model of raw graphics used by an item
+- ShapeMaterial is a list of graphical commands sequence (provided by pixi-animate)
+- Item is a rich sprite defined and loaded by a library
+- Commands is a worker which applies commands sequences described in Library
+- ItemLoader is a singleton which handles libraries and item.
+It is the main loader.

+Will document these classes and file formats later.

+Next :
+- Remove MovieClipFactory
+- Tidy the repository
+- Make items work relatively to others (so we don't need to declare absolute item identifiers every time)
+- Migrate avatar to this new item system
+- Build the rooms around the items

 ## License